idaholab/TMAP8/doc/content/verification_and_validation/ver-1fb.md

 # Thermal Transient in a Slab

+## General Case Description

 This heat transfer verification problem is taken from [!cite](longhurst1992verification) and [!cite](ambrosek2008verification) and builds on the capabilities verified in [ver-1fa](ver-1fa.md).
-The configuration is the same as in [ver-1fa](ver-1fa.md), except that, in the current case, there are no heat source in the slab.
+The configuration is the same as in [ver-1fa](ver-1fa.md), except that, in the current case, there are no heat source in the slab and both ends with fixed temperature.
 This case is simulated in [/ver-1fb.i].

 The heat conduction in the one-dimensional model is described as: